 From knowledge of results (KR): Success/Failure

-The end result and a comparison being made with the intended outcome.
+The end result and comparison are being made with the intended outcome.
 This updates the memory store for future reference when confronted with a similar situation in the future.

 From knowledge of performance (KP): How did it look (extrinsic feedback) /how did it feel (intrinsic feedback)